-In conjunction with the Company's efforts to preserve cash, the Board approved an amendment to the Board Plan, such that for the quarters ended June 30, 2024, September 30, 2024 and December 31, 2024, the non-officer directors (including Dr. Bernards) will receive, in lieu of cash compensation, stock options exercisable for a period of five years, vesting immediately, to purchase common stock at an exercise price based on the closing market price at the end of each of the applicable quarters, with the amount of such stock options equal to the cash payment such director would otherwise have been entitled to receive for such quarter, divided by their quarter-end value as determined pursuant to the Black-Scholes option-pricing model.
-The Board may extend this amendment to the Board Plan for additional quarterly periods subsequent to December 31, 2024.
+In conjunction with the Company's efforts to preserve cash, the Board of Directors have approved amendments to the Board Plan, such that for the quarters ended June 30, 2024 through December 31, 2025, the non-officer directors (including Dr. Bernards) have received or will receive, in lieu of cash compensation, stock options exercisable for a period of five years, vesting immediately, to purchase common stock at an exercise price based on the closing market price upon issuance, with the amount of such stock options equal to the cash payment such director would otherwise have been entitled to receive for such quarter, divided by their quarterly value as determined pursuant to the Black-Scholes option-pricing model.
+The Board of Directors may further extend this amendment to the Board Plan for additional quarterly periods subsequent to December 31, 2025.